pahrizal/randomizer/README.md

 is just a tool that help you to generate four (4) types of printable random objects and store them in a single file, each object will be separated by a ",".
 These are the 4 objects: alphabetical strings, real numbers, integers, alphanumerics.

 ## Backend
-the backend is writen using Python and Flask, so you need to install this first.
+the backend is writen in Python using Flask framework, so you need to install it first.
 Simply, just do this:
 ```
 cd backend
 pip install -r requirements.txt